VedantC2307/LLM_robot/README.md

 - You can now start interacting with the robot.
 When giving instructions, start with "Robot" as the wake word.
 For e.g. "Hey *Robot*, can you see my keys?"

+## Statemnet Of Need
+In today’s world, robots are becoming essential for improving efficiency, convenience, and safety across various fields, from industrial automation to personal assistance.
+However, most mobile robots struggle to dynamically understand and act on natural language instructions, let alone engage in meaningful conversations with users in real-world settings for example Alexa, Google Assistant.

+This project focuses on developing a versatile, vision-based autonomous companion robot that uses cutting-edge vision-language models (VLMs) to identify and retrieve objects based on human commands.
+Here's why this robot is important:

+- Human-Robot Interaction (HRI):
+Current robots rely on rigid, predefined commands, making them less accessible, especially for non-technical users.
+This project aims to create a robot that interacts naturally and safely, enabling both kids and adults to enjoy intuitive, engaging, and fun interactions.
+The robot not only makes the experience interactive but also has the ability to remember and locate objects in its environment.

+- Autonomous Decision-Making:
+Unlike traditional robots with fixed behaviors, this robot uses VLMs to understand user intent and respond to its surroundings, enabling real-time decision-making.
+This enhances its autonomy, adaptability, and versatility in dynamic environments while also basic abilities like obstacle detection.

+- Affordable and Scalable Platform:
+Advanced robots are often expensive and complicated.
+This project offers an affordable, DIY alternative using open-source software and accessible hardware, making it suitable for research, education, and practical everyday use.
+The robot has endless potential for expand and equip with diverse capabilities to perform a wide range of tasks.

+This project bridges the gap between human-robot interaction and affordable robotics, opening new possibilities for personal and practical applications.